cyanochroite/celestine/documentation/wing.rst

 ~~~~~~~~~~~~~~
 Show Import Not Used Warnings = True
 Show Variable Not Used Warnings = True
-Show Argument Not Used Warnings = True
+Show Argument Not Used Warnings = False
+# False positive: "Argument not used." on "abc.abstractmethod".

 Variables Not Used Configuration
 """"""""""""""""""""""""""""""""